bbookman/SnapKitSample-iOS/README.md

 }
 ```

-### 3.Some Adveices

-There're some difficult points, so I note about that here.

-#### Equalize Info.plist's `SCSDKRedirectUrl` with `Redirect URLs` on SnapChat Developer Portal (https://kit.snapchat.com/portal/)

-If you didn't equalize that, the SnapChat App would show the error.

-#### Don't use `-` in your app's url scheme.

-If you use `-` like `snap-client`, the SnapChat App would show the error.
-I don't know the reason, but it seems to be the rule of SnapChat Developer Potal.

 ## Creative Kit
 <img src="https://user-images.githubusercontent.com/17683316/42131997-9b7b3b8e-7d49-11e8-9651-092cf14fed1e.png" width="100">

 Following this document https://docs.snapchat.com/docs/creative-kit/

-This is so easy to code.

 You can share a photo or video attaching a sticker, url, and caption.